scsketch/pagemaster-backend/README.md

 ## Notes

 - You need to be authorized to call `/logout`, but it doesn't do anything to the token (no blacklist, etc).
-There's a comment in the service code explaining we're just letting the token expire naturally (24h).
+For now we're just letting the token expire naturally (24h).

 ### Security